mitch-seymour/ksql/design-proposals/klip-2-inline-multilingual-udfs.md

 ## tl;dr

-Allowing UDFs to be written in a variety of guest languages (JavaScript, Python, Ruby, R) will increase UDF-related feature adoption among non-Java developers, reduce the amount of code that is needed to deploy simple UDFs (by forgoing the relatively tedious build / deployment process of Java-based UDFs), and enable rapid prototyping of new data transformation logic.
+Allowing UDFs to be written in a variety of guest languages (JavaScript, Python, Ruby) will increase UDF-related feature adoption among non-Java developers, reduce the amount of code that is needed to deploy simple UDFs (by forgoing the relatively tedious build / deployment process of Java-based UDFs), and enable rapid prototyping of new data transformation logic.

 ## Motivation and background